ruby-grape/grape/UPGRADING.md

 #### Recognizing Path

-Due to the changes done in [#2379](https://github.com/ruby-grape/grape/pull/2379), Grape now takes in mind the types of the configured `route_params` in order to determine the endpoint that matches with the performed request.
+Grape now considers the types of the configured `route_params` in order to determine the endpoint that matches with the performed request.

 So taking into account this `Grape::API` class